Menu

 b.
 Original and photocopy of at least one (1) valid I.D. card of the representative as listed under Item no. 3 hereof.

-Specific Documentary Requirements
+Specific Documentary Requirements:

-1. Certification from the Commission on Higher Education (CHED) on the comparability / equivalency of the course / degree taken abroad with a course / degree earned in the Philippines duly signed by the authorized CHED official, affixed with CHED official dry-seal, and printed on CHED official letterhead.
+1. Certification from the Commission on Higher Education (CHED) on the comparability/equivalency of the course/degree taken abroad with a course /degree earned in the Philippines duly signed by the authorized CHED official, affixed with CHED official dry-seal, and printed on CHED official letterhead.
 (Agency to agency).

 The CSC-RO/FO may require other documents as it deems necessary in verifying the authenticity of information supplied by the applicant.